 The rugged terrain of Southern Vietnam’s Central Highlands guarantees two things: breathtaking natural beauty and falling water.
-Regarding the latter, there are three waterfalls in the Central Highlands called Dray Nur, Dray Sap, and Gia Long that draw visitors into the know, resulting in an authentic natural experience along with some remarkable images for your trip photo album.
+Regarding the latter, there are three waterfalls in the Central Highlands called Dray Nur, Dray Sap, and Gia Long, which make for an exceptional day of exploration

 Where Are the Central Highlands?